DanielMulitauopele/RPN-Calculator/README.md

 ## Description/Purpose

 This application was built to demonstrate my proficiency and ability to use Ruby, as well as my understanding of OOP and DRY principles.
-As a candidate for the software development position at Trelora, I hope this application demonstrates my aptitude for critical thinking, flexibility when working with new concepts, and a red-green-refactor approach to development.
+I hope this application demonstrates my aptitude for critical thinking, flexibility when working with new concepts, and a red-green-refactor approach to development.
 The prompt for this project is listed below.

 ## Prompt